amanvirparhar/chaplin/README.md

 By default Chaplin uses `pynput` to type the corrected text into the active window.
 You can switch the output behaviour without touching the code:

 - Keep typing (default): ensure `output.mode=typing` in your Hydra config (or leave it unset).
-- Azure TTS: install the optional dependency and set the Azure credentials before launching Chaplin:
+- Azure TTS: install the optional dependency and set the Azure credentials before launching Chaplin (or edit the hydra config):
   ```sh
   uv sync --extra azure
   export CHAPLIN_OUTPUT_MODE=azure_tts